 - In a saucepan combine blueberries, sugar, cinnamon, nutmeg, lemon juice, salt, and butter.
 Cook over medium-low heat until berries soften (5 minutes).
 Stir in flour and cook until thickened (about 2 minutes).
 Remove from heat and set aside to cool.

 - Lightly flour a work surface.
-Unroll puff pastry and cut into thirds.
+Unroll puff pastry and cut into thirds along the folds.

 - Spoon cooled filling down the center of each piece of puff pastry.
 Bring edges together and pinch to close.
 Don’t overfill or they will break open during baking.
 Slice into 1-1/2 inch lengths.
 Place rolls on baking sheets.

 - Mix egg (or egg white) with a small amount of water.
 Whip with a fork until foamy.
-Brush the top of each roll with egg mixture.
-Prick with a knife or fork to vent.
+Brush the top of each roll with the egg mixture.
+Prick with a knife or fork to vent (optional).

 - Place on the parchment paper lined baking sheet and bake 15 to 20 minutes or until golden brown.
 Dust with powdered sugar.
 Allow to cool completely on the baking sheet.

 - Store in an airtight container.

 If you like those hand pies as much as I do, here are a couple of my favorites!